hodzanassredin/hodzanassredin.github.com/_posts/2020-01-08-programming_math_fun.md

 The next steps will be to support all real numbers (including irrational) and root function.

 One interesting thing is about div by zero.
-If we delete any number (even zero) by zero, we will have an infinite sequence as a result.
+If we divide any number (even zero) by zero, we will have an infinite sequence as a result.
-It is a great start to check different kinds of infinity and to add infinity detector into fold unfold functions.
+It is a great start to check different kinds of infinity and to add infinity detector into fold, unfold functions.
 For example, we can keep the whole history of a state and try to find a current state in the state history.
 And extend our number with Infinity case.
 We will be able to express rational numbers.
 Unfortunately, it will not work for irrational numbers but who knows about other ways to check for infinity.
 Probably we can express them as a continued fraction.